xcore/sc_can/app_can_dummy_demo/README.rst

 :keywords: CAN,Tx,Rx
 :boards: XA-SK-ISBUS

-This simple demonstration of xTIMEcomposer Studio functionality that uses the XA-SK-ISBUS Slice Card together with the xSOFTip module_can to demonstrate how the module is used to transmit and recieve data over a CAN bus.
+This simple demonstration of xTIMEcomposer Studio functionality that uses module_can_dummy to demonstrate how the module is used to transmit and recieve data over a dummy CAN bus.